This locomotive was built by Andrew Barclay in 1902 and delivered new to Wemyss Coal Co Ltd in Fife where it worked on the Wemyss Private Railway.

 The contentious new railway between Muiredge Den and Methil was started in October 1899; it was completed and opened in January 1901.
 The line had cost £17,186 to build.
 It was six miles in length, and single track, starting in the west at Duncan siding, linking Lochhead and Hugo pits, with a new east-facing connection to Michael.
 It then crossed the Wemyss and Buckhaven line and turned north up Wemyss Den, running close to the 1887 Wellsgreen line, then crossing it by a diamond crossing; the earlier restrictive agreements required Wellsgreen traffic to be worked to Wemyss Castle.
 It then ran north and east, joining the Bowman branch to Isabella pit, and then crossing the route of the NBR Muiredge branch.
 Running north-south this had become dormant when more direct routes for Muiredge coal had been built, and the NBR had agreed that it might be severed to allow the new line to pass through west to east.
 Spur connections north and south were made to the stubs of that line; the junction area was known as Muiredge Plunks.
 The line continued east through Starkey’s Wood, turning tightly to the south-west and crossing over the Methil extension railway, to terminate at Denbeath pit on the shore.

-The only details I can find on the locomotive indicate that it was at Thos Muir Haulage & Metal in Kirkaldy in 2007.
-It is not known if the locomotive is still at the scrap metal merchants.
+The only details I can find on the locomotive indicate that it was still at Thos Muir Haulage & Metal in Kirkaldy in 2007.